Quansight/Quansight-website/apps/labs/posts/oss-internship-creating-narwhals-daft-plugin.md

 (2) A tutorial on Protocols is beyond the scope for this piece, but see [Python Protocols: Leveraging Structural Subtyping](https://realpython.com/python-protocol/) for a friendly introduction; additionally, this discussion helped me untangle abstract base classes from Protocols and helped clarify things for me: [Abstract Base Classes and Protocols: What Are They?
 When To Use Them??
 Lets Find Out!](https://jellis18.github.io/post/2022-01-11-abc-vs-protocol/)

+(3) Yes, you've guessed it, this is achieved by clever nesting of objects and protocols.

-(3) In truth there are a couple more classes that need to be implemented for access to the whole breadth of methods available in Narwhals, but that's the subject of a different post.
+(4) In truth there are a couple more classes that need to be implemented for access to the whole breadth of methods available in Narwhals, but that's the subject of a different post.
 For a minimal architecture, this achieves functionality.